rmdir Command in Linux (With Examples)

 which rmdir

-This shows the path to the rmdir binary, typically /usr/bin/rmdir or /bin/rmdir.
-Since it’s part of the core system utilities, you’ll never need to install it separately.
+This confirms the path to the rmdir binary.
+On older systems, you may see /bin/rmdir instead.
+Since rmdir is part of GNU coreutils, you will never need to install it separately.

 Getting Help and Version Information